 The original Fatto A Mano that created such a buzz they opened up a second in Hove, then a third in the North Laine.
 It’s established itself as one of the go to destinations for pizza especially on this side of Brighton.
 Expect a really buzzy atmosphere, delicious pizza and an authentic style.
 Was voted as a strong newcomer in Brighton’s Top Twenty industry awards.
 Pizza Review

 Morelli Zorelli brings you a true taste of Italy, using both artisan and genuine Italian ingredients and is quickly making its mark as a serious contender as one of the best pizzerias in Brighton and Hove.
 We are talking seriously big Italian flavour, from a smallish but perfectly formed menu using a 150 year old Sardinian sourdough.
 Pizza Review

-Small and independently owned the VIP Italian Pizzeria restaurant and café is as affordable as they come and is a great newcomer to the Italian restaurant scene in Brighton.
-Located centrally on the Old Steine this venue serves a great value Italian pizza as well as serving as an Italian Deli-Café (Italian cheeses & salamis).
-Naples inspired Italian cuisine.
-Always busy so get there early!
+Small and independently owned the VIP Italian pizzeria restaurant affordable and authentic.
+Located centrally on the Old Steine this venue serves a great value Italian pizza as well as an Italian Deli-Café (Italian cheeses & salamis).
+Be prepared there is nearly always a queue to get in but for those in the know (and willing to make the short trip) they have a second, quieter pizzeria hidden away in Saltdean.
 Pizza Review

 Si Signore, North Laine

 Fully licensed or BYO, Si Signore is located on Sydney Street in Brighton’s North Laine.
 Described as a café and restaurant, this intimate little venue has a great following in this trendy part of bohemian Brighton.
 Renowned for their great service and family atmosphere.
 Here nothing is too much trouble and you will be greeted in a typical Italian way, like long lost friends.
 Photo credit: Si Signore Facebook